Chalwk/CPAS/CODE_OF_CONDUCT.md

 ### 2. Virtual Aviation Etiquette

-* Follow realistic procedures and checklists for a more immersive experience.
+* Follow realistic procedures and checklists for an immersive experience.
 * Fly responsibly within the simulation to ensure enjoyable operations for everyone.
 * Share knowledge and tips to help others improve their skills.
 * Learn from mistakes and encourage others to do the same.